 I know.
 I live in the wrong state.

-When I thought about all the warm foods I enjoy, I had a hard time narrowing down the list of what I wanted to share with you guys today.
+When I think about all the warm foods I enjoy, I often have a hard time narrowing down the list of what I want to share with you guys.

 And then I thought about the fact that, out of the many drink recipes on the blog, none of them are served warm!
 And one of the very best things to drink warm is apple cider.